-- 2. We used expression() to allow a superscript in our axis label, and paste to combine the mathematical expression (m^-2) with the plain text ("Weed density (plants " and ")") parts of the label 2. - 3.
-We used logical extraction ([DT\$Manag=="C"]) to specify which part of the data to plot for each of the two lines. - 4. lines() creates a line from point to point, not a trend-line we could use abline(lm(De1~Den2,data=DT) with the appropriate logical extraction for that). - 5. while legend() can be complex, in many cases (like this one) it is pretty simple we just specify line type (lty=), plotting symbol (pch=), and the legend text. - 6.
-We used par(mar=c(bottom,left,top,right)) to set the margin around each plot. mar= is expressed in lines of text, so it changes as cex= is changed (this assures that margins will be large enough for axis labels).
-Here we use low values for top and bottom.
+- 2. We used expression() to allow a superscript in our axis label, and paste to combine the mathematical expression (m^-2) with the plain text ("Weed density (plants " and ")") parts of the label 52. - 3.
+We used logical extraction ([DT\$Manag=="C"]) to specify which part of the data to plot for each of the two lines. - 4. lines() creates a line from point to point, not a trend-line we could use abline(lm(De1~Den2,data=DT) with the appropriate logical extraction for that). - 5. while legend() can be complex, in many cases (like this one) it is pretty simple we just specify line type (lty), plotting symbol (pch), and the legend text. - 6.
+We used par(mar=c(bottom,left,top,right)) to set the margin around each plot. mar is expressed in lines of text, so it changes as cex is changed (this assures that margins will be large enough for axis labels).
+Here because we want to put the plots near each other, we use low values for top and bottom, but for the first and last plot (respectively) where we need to have labels, we use a larger value for these.
+We could also use the par argument oma to set the outer margins see ?par for more detail.